MonacoProtocol/sdk/readme/events-program.md

 Participants are linked to a **Sub Category** and multiple participants can be linked to a multiple events.
 It is possible to have individual and collective participants linked to an event.

-# Creating, Updating, Closing

-The program is trustless meaning that anyone can create their own accounts through the event service.
-The authority that performed creation is the only one that can perform updates.
+# Administration of Accounts

+The program is trustless meaning:

+- Any wallet can create their own accounts.
+- Only the creation authority can update the account.
-Similarly, the authority has the ability to close their accounts should they wish to recover rent costs.
+- Only the creation authority can close the account to recover rent costs.